-- WAIT in the queue.
+- Wait in the queue.

-- To learn about a public health program’s onboarding process, select one of the program links on the top left menu.
+- Providers in the queue are awaiting an invitation to begin the onboarding process from the public health program.
+To learn about a public health program’s onboarding process, select one of the program links on the top left menu.

-- PARTICIPATE in the onboarding process.
+- Participate in the onboarding process.

 - Onboarding is the testing and validation process providers and public health programs engage in prior to ongoing submission of production data.

-- SAVE acknowledgements, the only form of official communication from DPH to providers.
+- Save acknowledgements, the only form of official communication from DPH to providers.

-Have questions about public health Meaningful Use?
+Have questions about public health Promoting Interoperability?